ertankara/neighborhood-map/README.md

 > Navigate into project folder and then install dependencies `npm install`

-> Lastly run either yarn or npm whichever you have or prefer `yarn start` / `npm start`
+> Lastly run either yarn or npm whichever you have on your system or you prefer `yarn start` / `npm start`

 ### Dependencies